bargoldenberg/Networks-Final-Project/README.md

 </br>

-that means that every client will have two separate Soket connections, first is TCP soket for chating and the second is reliable UDP soket for receiving files from the Server.
-The reliable UDP soket is achived by Implementing RDT over UDP with Congestion control.
+that means that every client will have two separate Soket connections, first is TCP soket for chating and the second is reliable UDP soket for receiving files from the Server.</br> The reliable UDP soket is achived by Implementing RDT over UDP with Congestion control and Sliding Window Protocol.

 # How to run
 ### First :